todthomson/intro-to-linux-dotnetcore-docker/Part3.md

 __Excellent!__ You have said hello to the world of _.NET Core_.

-Have a quick break and then continue with [4.
+It's time to break for lunch before continuing with [4.
 "Hello, world!"
 ASP.NET Core](Part4.md).